myloasm-docs/myloasm-docs.github.io/docs/install.md

 ./myloasm-0.1.0-x86_64-avx2
 ```

-- This binary is not static but dynamically linked to older version of shared libraries: GLIBC 2.17 and GLIBCXX 3.4 (gcc)
+- This binary is not static but dynamically linked to older version of shared libraries (GLIBC and GLIBCXX) built on CentOS 7.
 - Requires AVX2 instructions and x86-64 architectures (most linux machines).

 ## Build from source